-This is a validation of temporary employment or temporary studies that is issued by Québec’s Ministère de l’immigration de la Diversité et de l’Inclusion (MIDI).
+This is a validation of temporary employment or temporary studies that is issued by Quebec’s Ministère de l’immigration de la Francisation et de l’Integration (MIFI).
 This document must be issued before Canada approves the work permit and/or study permit application, as the case may be.
-Mexican and U.S. citizens under the NAFTA as well as Visiting scholars, Guest Lecturers, self-funded researchers and post-doctoral fellows (amongst others) are CAQ exempt.
-Foreign-national students need a CAQ to study in Québec.
+Mexican and United States citizens under NAFTA as well as Visiting scholars, Guest Lecturers, self-funded researchers and postdoctoral fellows (amongst others) are CAQ exempt.
+Foreign-national students need a CAQ to study in Quebec.

-Citizenship and Immigration Canada is responsible for the admission of foreign-national persons to Canada, approving all permit and residency requests, providing humanitarian aid by protecting refugees, guiding individuals through and managing the citizenship application process, while insuring that the health, safety and security of Canadians are protected.
+Immigration, Refugees and Citizenship Canada is responsible for the admission of foreign-national persons to Canada, approving all permit and residency requests, providing humanitarian aid by protecting refugees, guiding individuals through and managing the citizenship application process, while insuring that the health, safety and security of Canadians are protected.

-Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA) as of March 15, 2016.
-Exceptions to this requirement include U.S. citizens and travellers with a valid visa as well as those issued a Work Permit after August 1, 2015.
+Visa-exempt foreign nationals who fly to or transit through Canada through a Canadian airport will need an Electronic Travel Authorization (eTA) as of March 15, 2016.
+Exceptions to this requirement include United States citizens and travellers with a valid visa as well as those issued a Work Permit after August 1, 2015.
 Entry requirements for other methods of travel (land, sea) have not changed.

 This is the point of entry to Canada where travelers or goods enter the country under official supervision.
 It is also the point where many benefits (work permits, study permits, permanent residence) are granted.